ATHLETE

 Icon of person Philip Milanov

-Philip Milanov (born 6 July 1991) is a Belgian discus thrower.
-He is a fourteen-time Belgian champion and the 2015 World University Games champion in men's discus throw.
+Philip Milanov (born 6 July 1991) is a former Belgian discus thrower.
+He is a fifteen-time Belgian champion and the 2015 World University Games champion in men's discus throw and an eight-time Belgian champion in men's shot put.
 In 2015, he became the first ever Belgian athlete, male or female, to win a gold or silver medal at a World Athletics Championships by taking silver at the 2015 World Championships in Athletics in Beijing, China.
 Read more on Wikipedia

 Memorability Metrics